-Oysta & Southampton City Council care for the most vulnerable during height of COVID-19 pandemic
+Oysta & Southampton City Council care for the most vulnerable during pandemic

 As with every other Local Authority in the UK, the provision of care to its most vulnerable residents was the priority for Southampton City Council during the COVID-19 crisis.
 Ensuring the well-being of people living on their own and shielding because of medical vulnerability continues to be a significant challenge for social care providers across the UK.

 Achieving powerful well-being monitoring and enabling reliable remote care for over 200 elderly and vulnerable people being discharged from hospital was an urgent need and priority for Southampton City Council.
 Requiring immediate action, the council worked closely with Oysta Technology to quickly deliver this service.
 Speaking on behalf of Southampton City Council, Carol Kendall, Community Services Manager, expands:

 “A key priority for the council during lockdown was to continue to deliver high-quality social care services to our most vulnerable people living within private and social housing, as well as temporary accommodation within the city.
 The challenge was to maintain care and self-confidence for people living independently, whilst keeping residents and staff members safe by following social distancing guidelines.
 We were already successfully using GPS solutions from Oysta Technology, so we had no hesitation in turning to them to provide us with the fast and efficient service that we have come to expect from them.”

 Working closely with Southampton City Council, Oysta delivered 1,020 ‘Help at Home’ solutions.